nebrius/raspi-peripheral/README.md

 ## API

-### new Peripheral(pin)
+### new Peripheral(pins)

-The base constructor must be called with a single argument, the pin to use.
+The base constructor must be called with a single argument, the pin or pins to use.
+If a number or string is passed in, it is assumed to be a single pin.
+If an array is passed in, each entry in the array is assumed to be a single pin.

 ### Instance Properties